 - Infrastructure, network and service monitoring and control resources as necessary.

-- High availability for critical NAS services
+- Safety-criticality of NAS services

-- NAS sites
+- Geographic remoteness of NAS sites

-- Legacy interfaces
+- Support for Legacy communications interfaces